 The defining characteristic of the title is it's use of underground travel.
 Every stage has an individual underground territory that Muddy can dig through.
 Holes can be used to traverse from above ground to below ground.
 The difficulty thus stems from the decision of where the player digs, as the bomb will re-appear at it's starting point as soon as it enters such a hole.
 Areas that are inaccessible normally may be traversable underground and vice versa.
 Later challenges include pipes that redirect the bomb and E.g. spikes that Muddy cannot cross, but the bomb is able to regardless.

 Furthermore, a multiplayer mode is available where players battle for supremacy over cabbages.
-The target being to collect more cabbages than your opponent in the allotted time.
+The target being to collect more cabbages than the opponent in the allotted time.
 Cabbages, like in the main game, can be collected by moving them into cavities before the opposition.

 The game further includes support for the Super Game Boy; Enabling more colors and tones to be displayed on screen while simultaneously adding a custom-themed border.

 - The boss featured in World 7 has a striking resemblance to an enemy commonly seen in the Kirby franchise.